-(3) When Edward IV's daughters left sanctuary, Richard does not seem to have restricted their freedom.
-The eldest, Elizabeth, apparently enjoyed the 1484 Christmas festivities at court.
-One might contend that the girls were no danger to Richard while the Princes were alive; if they were dead, their claim to the throne would devolve upon their sisters (who, of course, would still be legally illegitimate, regardless).
+- AMERICAN BRANC might contend that the girls were no danger to Richard while the Princes were alive; if they were dead, their claim to the throne would devolve upon their sisters (who, of course, would still be legally illegitimate, regardless).
 This highly circumstantial argument is used to show that the Princes lived through Richard's reign.
 Although this may have been the case, the situation also admits of other explanations.
-While the Yorkist claim to the throne allowed -- in fact, depended upon -- inheritance through a female, there was no immediate tradition of inheritance to a female.27 Although England had no Salic law, this simply was not done.
+While the Yorkist claim to the throne allowed-in fact, depended upon-inheritance through a female, there was no immediate tradition of inheritance to a female.27 Although England had no Salic law, this simply was not done.
 So long as the daughters of Edward IV remained unmarried and childless, they posed no threat to Richard.
-Upon Henry's accession it was necessary for him to marry Elizabeth, not so much to consolidate his claim, but to ensure that her children would also be his children.

-(4) The belief that Elizabeth Woodville and her son, Dorset, joined the Lambert Simnel conspiracy of 1487 because they had discovered Henry's guilt.
-While this is possible, the same argument can be used to indict both Buckingham and Margaret Beaufort with equal or greater credibility.

-(5) The assumption that the Tyrell story is essentially correct, except in its assertion of Richard's guilt.
-Two pardons granted to Tyrell in the summer of 148628 are cited as evidence of the interval during which the deed was done, and it is further assumed that after Tyrell's execution in 1502, Henry let out a true account of the murder, except to lay the blame on Richard.
+Upon Henry's accession it was necessary for him to marry Elizabeth, not so much to consolidate his claim, but to ensure that her children would also be his children. - 4.
+The belief that Elizabeth Woodville and her son, the Marquess of Dorset, joined the Lambert Simnel conspiracy of 1487 because they had discovered Henry's guilt.
+While this is possible, the same argument can be used to indict both Buckingham and Margaret Beaufort with equal or greater credibility. - 5.
+The assumption that the Tyrell story is essentially correct, except in its assertion of Richard's guilt.
+Two pardons granted to Sir James Tyrell in the summer of 148628 are cited as evidence of the interval during which the deed was done, and it is further assumed that after Tyrell's execution in 1502, Henry let out a true account of the murder, except to lay the blame on Richard.
 The pardons happen to be "general pardons," with nothing to distinguish them from the many other general pardons given to a large number of other persons at these times.
 The second part of the argument appears to rest upon the (too?) fortuitous discovery of the bones in pretty much the exact spot specified by More, with the inconvenient exception that More had them dug up and reinterred, site undisclosed, by an unnamed priest.
 Several observations may be made.
-First, that if More did somehow know where the bones were buried, he could not have been the only one to know.
+First, that if More did somehow know where the Bones were buried, he could not have been the only one to know.
 In fact, knowledge of the site would have had to be fairly widespread for him to know of it.
-Second, if a body of common belief concerning the site did exist. the story of the unnamed priest would not have been sufficient to deflect interest and accompanying speculation from those stairways in the Tower precincts that could have been dug under.
-Third, if Henry--and others--did know or suspect where the bodies were hidden, regardless of how they got there or on whose orders, it was in Henry's immediate interest in 1502 to demonstrate that the boys were dead.
+Second, if a body of common belief concerning the site did exist, the story of the unnamed priest would not have been sufficient to deflect interest and accompanying speculation from those stairways in the Tower precincts that could have been dug under.
+Third, if Henry-and others-did know or suspect where the bodies were hidden, regardless of how they got there or on whose orders, it was in Henry's immediate interest in 1502 to demonstrate that the boys were dead.
 After that many years, no one could have told from the condition of the bodies exactly when they had been killed.
-Hanham takes an appropriately jaundiced view of this portion of More's story.29 It simply has too many holes in it to be taken seriously.
-More, who probably had not the faintest idea what had actually been done with the Princes, was pulling our legs.30
+Alison Hanham takes an appropriately jaundiced view of this portion of More's story.29 It simply has too many holes in it to be taken seriously.
+More, who probably had not the faintest idea what had actually been done with the Princes, was pulling our legs.30 - 6.
+The observation, made by Henry's confessor and others, that Henry suffered extreme guilt feelings towards the end of his life.
+It has been argued at length that Henry's remorse was occasioned by his practice of extortion.31 If one is inclined to venture out upon a very fragile